mhalder/nvim/plugin-docs/colorscheme.md

 A clean, dark Neovim colorscheme with multiple variants.

+**Current Active Colorscheme:** habamax (Neovim built-in)

 ## Usage

-Currently configured to use the `habamax` colorscheme (Neovim default).
+The plugin is installed but configured to use `habamax` instead of tokyonight.

 To switch to tokyonight variants: